mayuropensource/PuffinBASIC/README.md

 ### DIM

-DIM statement declares size of each dimension.
+DIM statement declares size of each dimension (rather than maximum value of the dimension).

+### Data Types

+PuffinBASIC has extended BASIC types and supports Int32, Int4, Float32, Float64, and String.

 ## Commands